This course is conducted as a live, instructor-led online webinar.

 Intended Audience: Restoration & remediation companies, contractors, universities, large organizations, facility managers, water damage technicians, carpet cleaning companies, BOMA members, home & building inspectors, and anyone that deals with water damage.

 Continuing Education: The IICRC continuing education program seeks to encourage registrants to actively participate in their industry through conventions, workshops and specialized training with continuing education and by sharing knowledge with others in the industry.
-IICRC-certified cleaning and restoration technicians face many changes in their field and require two credits every four years.
+IICRC-certified cleaning and restoration technicians face many changes in their field and require 14.0 CE credit hours every four years.

 Please Note: Failure to meet continuing education credit requirements will result in suspension of that particular status until the requirement is met and all current course requirements are met.